-Provides students with relevant academic information regarding the function of cells, tissues, organs and organ systems, including their interaction and integration with each other in the human body.
-Content will place an emphasis on regulatory mechanisms and some abnormal physiology.
-Prerequisites: ZOO3733C
+Provides students with relevant academic information regarding the function of cells, tissues, organs and organ systems, including their interaction and integration with each

 Foundations of Bio-Imaging Science

 Presents advanced techniques to capture and analyze images at the cellular and molecular level.
 Theory, design, and practice of bio-imaging techniques will be covered.
 Prerequisites: BSC2010, BSC2010L, CHM2045, CHM2045L, CHM2210, Mac2311, PHY2049